Tutorial

 composer create-project bear/skeleton MyVendor.Weekday

-First, create an application resource file in src/Resource/App/Weekday.php.
+First, create an application resource file at src/Resource/App/Weekday.php.

 <?php